libp2p/blog/src/_blog/libp2p-webrtc-browser-to-server.md

 WebTransport has many of the same benefits as WebRTC, such as fast, secure, and multiplexed connections, without requiring servers to implement the stack.
 It also allows libp2p to use raw WebTransport streams and avoid double encryption.
 Additionally, WebTransport requires fewer roundtrips to establish a connection than WebRTC, making it the preferred choice when supported.

 As opposed to WebSockets, libp2p can use raw WebTransport streams and avoid the need for double encryption.

-WebTransport requires less roundtrips than WebRTC to establish a connection, making it the preferred choice when supported.

 #### Limitations